JudasDie/deeplearning.ai/Convolutional Neural Networks/week2/README.md

-This week mainly focus on ResNet.
+* This week mainly focus on ResNet.
+* You can download ResNet50 pretrained weight from [here](https://pan.baidu.com/s/1qXPLqpA)